-Airbnb was founded in 2008 as a way for people in the San Francisco area to rent out their spare room to save a bit of money on the side.
-Fast forward ten years and Airbnb has gone global.
+Airbnb was founded in 2008 as a way for people in the San Francisco area to rent out their spare room to earn a bit of money on the side.
+Fast-forward ten years and Airbnb has gone global.
 Remember before, when we only used to look at hotels or possibly an apartment for business travel?
 Airbnb is now an option most people barely remember doing without.
 It’s an option that offers a lot more freedom and flexibility for travelers and even more so for Millennials who are reshaping the business travel landscape.

 A few years ago, Airbnb used to be the cheapest option for travelers.
 But now, it’s important to consider whether to choose an Airbnb or hotel for business travel depending on where you’re traveling to.
 In fact, in some cities, it’s actually more expensive to choose an Airbnb.
 So let’s look into this in more depth and outline the top 10 cities where it’s cheaper to book an Airbnb than a hotel.